Can Humans Eat Grass In a Survival Situation?

 Crabgrass

-Loathed as weed and persecuted as an invasive plant, crabgrass was once king of all it grew on.
-Each plant produces around 150,000 nutritious seeds that can you can use to make couscous, flour, porridge, or just pop over the fire like popcorn.
+Loathed as a weed and persecuted as an invasive plant, crabgrass was once king of all it grew on.
+Each plant produces around 150,000 nutritious seeds you can use to make couscous, flour, porridge, or just pop over the fire like popcorn.

 You’ll even find recipes for crabgrass muffins if you look hard enough.

-Not only is it edible, but it’s also got some handy medicinal benefits and has been used to treat a variety of issues, including cataracts and gonorrhea.
+Not only is it edible, but it has some handy medicinal benefits and has been used to treat various issues, including cataracts and gonorrhea.

 Sorghum

-This flowering grass grows throughout the world and is considered one of the top five most nutritional grains in the world.
-Also known as Durra, or Egyptian Millet, sorghum is a nutrient-rich source of vitamins and minerals, as well as being a great source of protein.
+This flowering grass grows worldwide and is considered one of the world’s top five most nutritional grains.
+Also known as Durra or Egyptian Millet, sorghum is a nutrient-rich source of vitamins and minerals and a great source of protein.

 Naturally gluten-free and highly versatile, sorghum can be boiled or toasted, made into porridge, or ground to produce flour.

-It has a mild, slightly sweet taste and a light texture that works well when baked, although it doesn’t bestow that quality onto the world’s greatest survival food – hard tack.
+It has a mild, slightly sweet taste and a light texture well-suited for baking, although it doesn’t bestow that quality onto the world’s greatest survival food: hard tack.

 Wild Oat